gaborkukucska/TrippleEffect/README.md

 <!-- # START OF FILE README.md -->
 # TrippleEffect Multi-Agent Framework

-**Version:** 2.22
+**Version:** 2.23 <!-- Updated Version -->

 **TrippleEffect** is an asynchronous, collaborative multi-agent framework built with Python, FastAPI, and WebSockets.
 It features a central **Admin AI** that orchestrates tasks by dynamically creating and managing specialized agents.
-This framework is predominantly developped by various LLMs guided by Gabby.
+This framework is predominantly developed by various LLMs guided by Gabby.

 ## Quick Start (using scripts)